 Otterlo.
 Located in gardens and surrounded by an extensive heath, the beautiful Kröller-Müller Museum has the second great collection of works by Van Gogh as well as an eclectic holding of paintings, furniture and sculpture.
 A leisurely visit here allows time to explore the 75-acre park with its outdoor sculptures.

 The Hague.
 The Mauritshuis at Den Haag contains a superb collection of paintings including masterpieces by Rembrandt and Vermeer.
 Exhibited in the Gemeentemuseum are 19th-century Hague School paintings, the realist milieu from which Van Gogh emerged, and works by the pioneer abstractionist Mondriaan.
 Visit also the illusionistic Mesdag panorama and the centre of the city, seat of the court and parliament.

 Amsterdam.
 Return to Amsterdam.
-The Hermitage Museum, which celebrates the historical ties between Amsterdam and St Petersburg, has an exhibition devoted to Dutch Masters from Russian collections.
+Visit the Hermitage Museum, which celebrates the historical ties between Amsterdam and St Petersburg.
 The afternoon is free for revisiting the Rijksmuseum (there is much to see other than the Golden Age paintings), the Van Gogh Museum, or the Stedelijk Museum of Modern Art.

 We sometimes change the visits on this itinerary to take advantage of temporary exhibitions.